kayble289/alx-low_level_programming/README.md

-this repository is a first dive into the deep waters of C programming
+this repository is the first dive into the deep waters of C programming